Panarin lifts Rangers past Penguins 4-3 in OT in Game 7

 Zibanejad scored on a shot from the inside edge of the left circle off a pass from Copp with 5:45 left to tie it with his third of the series — all in the last two games.

+“We didn’t want the season to end,” Zibanejad said.
+“This has been a hard team all year.
+No matter how the game goes, whatever happens, we stick together. … All we can do is just work hard and do our best, stick together and good things will happen.”

-With the Rangers’ Kaapo Kakko off for a delay of game, Guentzel gave the Penguins a 2-1 lead with 9:42 left in the second as he kicked the puck up with his right skate and then swatted the puck out of the air with a backhand and in.
+Guentzel gave the Penguins a 2-1 lead on the power play with 9:42 left in the second as he kicked the puck up with his right skate and then swatted the puck out of the air with a backhand and in.
 The goal was upheld after a video review, giving Guentzel his eighth of the series.

-Miller tied it for the Rangers 1:05 later as he fired a shot from the top of the left circle and the puck deflected off the right skate of Penguins defenseman Mike Matheson in front and trickled across the goal line past Jarry.
+Miller tied it for the Rangers 1:05 later as his shot from the top of the left circle deflected off the right skate of Penguins defenseman Mike Matheson in front and trickled across the goal line past a diving Jarry.

 Rodrigues gave Pittsburgh a 3-2 lead on a short-handed breakaway as he skated in and beat Shesterkin with a backhander with 2:36 left in the middle period.
 It was his third of the series.